rabbitmq/rabbitmq-website/site/logging.md

 This guide describes various aspects of logging in RabbitMQ:

+ * Log file location
+ * Log levels
+ * Log categories
  * Supported log outputs
- * How to configure log levels, log rotation, etc
- * and so on
+ * Advanced configuration topics (custom log handlers, sinks, etc)

-As of 3.7.0 RabbitMQ uses the [lager](https://github.com/erlang-lager/lager) logging library to print logs.
+As of 3.7.0 RabbitMQ uses the [Lager](https://github.com/erlang-lager/lager) logging library under the hood.
 The library supports logging to a file, console or a Syslog endpoint and provides a fair amount of flexibility when it comes to configuration.

 ## Log File Location